 There are three billing plans for bill-by-IP accounts:

 IP resource fee is pay-as-you-go on an hourly billing cycle.

 IP resource fees are billed starting from when you apply for the EIP.
 The billing is suspended when the cloud resource is bound, resumed when the cloud resource is unbound, and stopped when the EIP is released.
 The billing is accurate to the second, and the fees generated for the hour are settled and deducted the next hour.
 If the cloud resource is unbound and bound multiple times in the same billing cycle, the billing period is the cumulative time that cloud resources spend unbound.

 IP resource fee = the idle price of the region where the EIP is located in × billing period

 Suppose a user with a bill-by-CVM account applied for an EIP in the Guangzhou region between 09:00:00 - 09:59:59 and was bound with CVM after being idle for 15 minutes (900 seconds), then the generated IP resource fee is: 0.031 USD/hour * (900/3600) hour = 0.00775 USD.

-To avoid generating unnecessary IP resource fees, please bind EIP with cloud resources immediately after applying for EIP and release EIP immediately after unbinding it from cloud resources.
+To avoid generating unnecessary IP resource fees, please bind the EIP with cloud resources immediately after applying for the EIP and release the EIP immediately after unbinding it from cloud resources.